AnyChart/docs.anychart.com/Elements_Fill.md

 .fill(['0.4 black', '.6 white'], 45)
 ```

-##### 1.2.3.3.
 UserSpaceOnUse
-In this mode gradient settings are added by gradient size and
- borders/coordinates, and rendering is calculated within those borders
- (wih angle settings, corresponding to moder 1.2.3.2).
-After that, the fill
- is executed on the element figure according to its coordinates.
+In this mode gradient settings are added by gradient size and borders/coordinates, and rendering is calculated within those borders.
+After that, the fill is executed on the element figure according to its coordinates.

 This can be shown in the following way: